flutter/website/src/content/get-started/fwe/user-input.md

 > [SelectableText (Widget of the Week)][]

 ### `RichText`
-`RichText` lets you display strings of text in your app, like `Text`, but with the ability to display parts of text with different text styles using `TextSpan`.
-It's not for handling user input per se, but it's useful if you're letting users edit and format text.
+`RichText` lets you display strings of rich text in your app.
+`TextSpan`, similar to `RichText`, allows you to display parts of text with different text styles.
+It's not for handling user input, but is useful if you're allowing users edit and format text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/RichText.png",